Kayinnasaki/kayin.moe-article-pages/01.writing/eva/item.md

 I decry nostalgia a lot, but that doesn't mean I'm not affected by things from my youth.
 This show hit me at my most impressionable.
 It has influenced my tastes, both in what I consume and make.
 I can't be nostalgic for something that's never left me.
 How can it when it rewired my young brain so much?
 It still lives there, rewiring me still, year after year.
 I have plenty of memories from before Evangelion, but almost no memories that still feel like *me*.
 It's been with me ever since I've had an old enough mind to not feel like a child.
 It is, without reservation, my favorite Anime, my favorite show, my favorite piece of non-videogame media, period.
 I wouldn't have been so sure of this even ten years ago and It might be another ten years before I watch Eva again.
 But it will happen.

 Someone will pop into my life, or a relative will hit the right age, or maybe something else will trigger.
-At some point, a different, older me will rewatch the same show an derive new meaning.
+At some point, a different, older me will rewatch the same show and derive new meaning.
 If art is the intersection between creator and viewer, as long as I continue to grow, the art I love can grow with me.

 [center]
 ![](footer.png)